 There’s a little chill in the air, and that means that fall is arriving soon!
 And with it, lots of warming, hearty recipes.

 And if you’re looking for a super comforting side dish, whether it’s for a Sunday dinner or your Thanksgiving menu, these vegan scalloped potatoes are just the thing.

-This side dish is creamy and delicious, with the tender, thinly sliced potatoes, and a flavorful sauce that gets nicely browned around the edges.
+This classic recipe is creamy and delicious, with the tender, thinly sliced potatoes, and a flavorful sauce that gets nicely browned around the edges.
 This side dish is truly a show stopper.